ethnamed/rate-service/README.md

 ### Motivation

-In case when rate is not available that but it needs to define the rate url in the wallet
+In case when real rate is not available yet but it needs to define the rate url in the wallet